TAKATA AIRBAG RECALL FOR

 In our pursuit to achieve 100% accountability for all affected Land Rover vehicles, Land Rover has implemented a multichannel outreach strategy, including:

 · Convenient Repair Services – Land Rover is encouraging repairs by making the replacement process as convenient as possible.
-During the two-hour repair, free loaner vehicles will be available for driver use.
+During the two-hour repair, free loaner vehicles will be available for driver use, with pick-up and drop-off services available from your local retailer.
 Additionally, when you make your appointment ask your preferred authorized Land Rover Retailer if there are other incentives you may qualify for.

 · Email Outreach Campaign – Land Rover has sent more than 500,000 email reminders to unrepaired-vehicle owners.